yunusee/UART-BASYS3/README.md

 ## Conclusion

 This project successfully implements a UART communication protocol between two BASYS3 boards using the `UART_Device` module and its submodules.
 The system handles button debouncing, data conversion for seven-segment displays, data transmission, and data reception efficiently.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any questions or feedback, please contact [your_email@example.com].